pal1000/mesa-dist-win/buildscript/readme.md

 - if you want to build off-screen rendering drivers;
 - if you want to build graw driver;
 - if you want to do a clean build;
-- if you want to build S3 texture compression library (only asked if mingw-w64 is detected and library source code is present in the appropriate location);
+- if you want to build S3 texture compression library (only asked if at least a flavor of mingw-w64 is detected and library source code is present in the appropriate location);
+- what flavor of Mingw-w64 to build S3TC with (only asked if both MSYS2 and standalone Mingw-w64 are detected, 64-bit MSYS2 is preferred over 32-bit if both installed);
 - if you want to organize binaries in a single location (distribution creation).

 ## 4. Miscellaneous and build location